Frequently Asked Questions

 Our philosophy is to keep appointment fees as low as possible.
 We believe that it is much more fair to keep rates low for everyone, and only charge extra for those who need extra services.

 Most patients do not need any additional services, but some patients want various forms or other paperwork.
-Dr. Bazylewicz may perform administrative tasks for an additional charge on a case-by-case basis.
-She does not do insurance pre-certifications or do pharmacy prior authorizations or complete disability forms or letters, or send records to Social Security Administration or other disability companies, etc.
+Dr. Bazylewicz may perform simple non-medical administrative tasks for an additional charge on a case-by-case basis.

-• Usually, simple tasks can be performed for free during appointments.
+• During appointments, simple tasks can usually be performed for free.

-• Between appointments, fees are usually $50 per simple documents and tasks, or $275 per hour for longer documents and tasks.
+• Between appointments, fees are usually $30 for simple documents and tasks, or $275/hour prorated for longer documents and tasks.

 • The requested administrative work will be performed after receipt of payment.

-Can I get copies of my medical records?
+Can I get copies of my health records?

-LABS: You can obtain your lab results at the LabCorp patient portal or the patient portal of your laboratory.
-Any Igenex results will be mailed to you after your telemedicine appointment.
+LABS: You can obtain your regular lab results at the lab or hospital patient portal.
+Any Igenex or Diagnostic Solutions or other test kit results will be mailed to you after your telehealth appointment.

-PLANS: You also receive an updated treatment plan after each visit.
+HEALTH PLANS: You will also receive an updated health plan via email after each visit that you can use for your own personal health record.

-You can share your labs and plan with your other providers.
+You can share your labs and health plan with your other providers if you prefer.

-Dr. Bazylewicz is trained in Family Practice and in the medical care of the entire family.
-Therefore, she can treat all ages.
-However, at this time, she only treats adults and young adults who are at least 12 years old, who are over 100 pounds, and who are able to swallow capsules/tablets.
+Dr. Bazylewicz works with adults and young adults who are at least 12 years old, who are over 100 pounds, and who are able to swallow capsules/tablets.
+All parents must sign consent forms.

 Do you provide family discounts?